MarcosCarballoV/TouchSlider_ESP32/README.md

 #define START_WITH_SWIPE_FINE                 // Enable swipe fine by default, comment this line to disable
 #define START_PRINT_SWIPE_STATUS              // Print the swipe status by default, comment this line to disable
 #define START_PRINT_SLIDER_TOUCHED            // Print the slider touched by default, comment this line to disable
-// #define START_WITH_TOUCH_BUTTONS              // Disable touch buttons by default, comment this line to enable
+// #define START_WITH_TOUCH_BUTTONS              // Enable touch buttons by default, comment this line to disable
+// #define START_PRINT_TOUCH_BUTTONS             // Enable print touch buttons by default, comment this line to disable
 ```

 ### Public Functions
+### Enable/Disable Functions

 #### Enable/Disable Functions